slotlocker2/dgraph-terraform-eks/README.md

 $ terraform apply -target=module.dgraph
 ```

-> Note: Both the modules cannot be applied at the same time owing to the way Terraform [evaluates](https://www.terraform.io/docs/providers/kubernetes/index.html#stacking-with-managed-kubernetes-cluster-resources) the provider blocks
+> Note: Both the modules cannot be applied in the same run owing to the way Terraform [evaluates](https://www.terraform.io/docs/providers/kubernetes/index.html#stacking-with-managed-kubernetes-cluster-resources) the provider blocks.

-The output of `terraform apply -target=module.dgraph` will contain the hostnames of the Load Balancers exposing the Alpha, Zero and Ratel services.
+The command `terraform apply -target=module.dgraph` would output the hostnames of the Load Balancers exposing the Alpha, Zero and Ratel services.

 5. Use `terraform destroy -target=module.aws` to delete the setup and restore the previous state.

-The following table lists the configurable parameters of the template and their default values.
+The following table lists the configurable parameters of the template and their default values:

 | Parameter                 | Description                                                  | Default       |
 | ------------------------- | ------------------------------------------------------------ | ------------- |